microsoft/CsWinRT/docs/embedded.md

 For an example, you can look at the [sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/TestEmbedded).

 Embedded support introduces new features to the C#/WinRT toolchain:
- * Decreased component/app size: The devloper only needs to include the minimum necessary parts of the Windows SDK required by their component or app, reducing the size of the output .dll significantly.
+ * Decreased component/app size: The developer only needs to include the minimum necessary parts of the Windows SDK required by their component or app, reducing the size of the output .dll significantly.
  * Downlevel support: App developers on .NET 5+ can target Windows 7 (`net5.0-windows`) and light-up on Windows 10 (and Windows 11) when consuming an embedded .NET 5+ library.
  * Removes the need for multi-targeting: Library authors can support all .NET Standard 2.0 app consumers, including .NET 5+, without the need for multi-targeting.
 App consumers are able to target any .NET Standard 2.0 compatible TFM (e.g. `netcoreapp3.1`, `net48`, and `net5.0-windows`).

+It is important to remember that embedded support constrains the scope of Windows Runtime types to your binary.

 ## Scenarios

 This feature allows C# apps and libraries to target `net5.0` (and above), .NET Framework 4.6.1+, `netcoreapp3.1`, and `netstandard2.0` while also using the Windows SDK.
 Moreover, a library can target `netstandard2.0` and be able to run on NetFX, Net Core and Net 5.

-Note: the `netstandard2.0` generated projection is not optimized for .NET 5.
+Note: the `netstandard2.0` generated projection is not optimized for .NET 5 and won't be as performant.

 ## Usage